Can We Move On: From the Trope of the ‘Brooding Hero’ Whose Indifference Makes Him Attractive

 The Stereotype That Abusers Are ‘Bad’ People Can Prevent Survivors From Recognizing Real‑Life Abuse

 Both Moran and Smith are right.
 I can only speak for myself, but for years, I romanticized emotional unavailability in men, refused to treat their rudeness towards me and dismissive attitude towards my goals as abusive behavior, and even put up with their angry outbursts towards me.
-This sometimes involved them giving me the “silent treatment,” and at other times tossing my possessions.
+This sometimes involved them giving me the “silent treatment,” and at other times, even mishandling my possessions.
 Why did I stay in such relationships?
-Well, “brooding heroes” normalized such behavior from men.
+Well, “brooding heroes” normalized such behavior from men for me.

-However, by teaching society to idolize stoicism, they harmed men too.
+Simultaneously, by teaching society to idolize stoicism, they harmed men too.
 These toxic ideals of masculinity can only prevent men from seeking or getting help, but are often at the root of mental health disorders among them too.
 By forcing them to adhere to “unrealistic and unattainable” norms, they are at risk for stress and depression.
 As Murti had written: “[T]he emotional labor of portraying a stoic, masculine ideal is a ticking time bomb for physical and mental distress.”

 Think about it: instead of sulking, had Abhay Deol’s character in Dev.D expressed his feelings to Paro, his love interest, he wouldn’t have gone down the route of eventual self-destruction.
 The reason why Shahid Kapoor’s character was brooding in the first half of Jab We Met was that he couldn’t find a healthy way to deal with the emotions of watching his ex-girlfriend get married to someone else.
 And Aditya Roy Kapoor’s character in Aashiqui 2 was dealing with mental health issues so severe that he ended up dying by suicide.